+Find out what it’s like to hike the three Calanques de Cassis, France.
+The stunning views are definitely worth the effort: easy at first and then difficult.
 When you see the photos, you’ll want to go.
 I did for many years.
-I wanted to hike the three calanques near Cassis in the south of France and finally got my chance this past May.
+I wanted to hike the calanques in southern France and finally got my chance this past May.
 If you decide to go, will you be up for the challenge?
 Was I?
-Here’s what the experience was like and what you need to know.
+Here’s what the experience was like and this is your travel guide with everything you need to know.

 Calanques National Park

-Calanques are inlets with very steep walls which run along the Mediterranean for about 20 kilometers between Marseille and Cassis.
-The most well-known calanques are:
+Calanques are inlets with very steep limestone cliffs which run along the Mediterranean coast for about 20 kilometres between Marseille and Cassis in Provence.
+This is the Massif des Calanques.
+The most well-known Calanques are:

 - Calanque de Port Miou